travel-tips

 The Parador de Gibralfaro sits high above Malaga, giving you wide, open views of the city, harbour, and mountains.
 At sunset, the Alcazaba and bullring glow beneath you.

-You can enjoy the view with a drink from the terrace bar as the city lights come to life below, or a more slow-paced romantic dinner upstairs.
+You can enjoy the view with a drink from the terrace bar, or a more slow-paced romantic dinner upstairs.
+The terrace is open to non-guests, so you don't need to be staying here.
 This is one of the best restaurants with a view in Malaga.

 5. AC Marriott Hotel Rooftop

-The AC Marriott rooftop is not as high up as the Parador, but that might be a good thing if sweating is not part of the plan.
-From the top of the Marriott Hotel, you get a 360-degree view of all of Malaga, and the best part: you are up close to everything from the harbour to Malaga Cathedral.
+The AC Marriott rooftop isn't as high up as the Parador, but that might be a good thing if sweating isn't part of the plan.
+From the top, you get a 360-degree view of all of Malaga, from the harbour to Malaga Cathedral.

 6. The Top at Hotel Molina Lario